Moths of North Carolina

 Identification

-Field Guide Descriptions: Covell (1984; described as a subspecies of H. furfurata but not illustrated)Online Photographs: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Forbes (1954)Technical Description, Immature Stages: Forbes (1954); Crumb (1956)
+Field Guide Descriptions: Covell (1984; described as a subspecies of H. furfurata but not illustrated)Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Forbes (1954)Technical Description, Immature Stages: Forbes (1954); Crumb (1956)

 Adult Markings: In size and shape very much like H. furfurata.
 However, that species is brown while H. lindseyi is a reddish/pink color and has pearly hindwings instead of the fuscus ones of H. furfurata.
 It is smaller than most Pseudorthodes cynica and Orthodes vecors and their reddish coloration is a different tone and darkened with blackish scaling.